dtsok/2-FT-SC-O/README.md

         - Vertices should be labeled from 1 to N = number_of_nodes
         - First line of the file should be "p number_of_nodes number_of_edges"
         - Next lines (edges of the graph) "a from_vertex to_vertex"

+**Acknowledgement:** Part of the code is taken from the work of Georgiadis, Itialiano, Paudel: *Computing Critical Nodes in Directed Graphs* (https://dl.acm.org/doi/10.1145/3228332)